Do you have photographs of wildlife and landscapes taken on the Isles of Scilly? We need you!

 - Please do not copyright or watermark.
 All photographers will be fully acknowledged in print.

-- Save files either as .TIFFs or high quality .jpegs and either:
+- Save files either as tiffs or high quality jpegs and:

-– Supply on DVD or pen drive to the address below
+- Supply on DVD to the address below,

-– Request a link to my shared Dropbox folder
+- Or – request a link to my shared Dropbox folder,

-Unfortunately we are not able to offer any payment for photos.
+Unfortunately we are not able to offer any financial reward for the use of your photos.
 However, if we publish three or more you will receive a free copy of the Review (worth £15).
 Two photos published would allow you to buy a copy for £5 and for one photo published it would be £10.

 We look forward to seeing your images.

-h: Bahn Noy, Holy Vale, St Mary’s, Isles of Scilly TR21 0NT
+Martin Goodey, Bahn Noy, Holy Vale, St Mary’s, Isles of Scilly TR21 0NT firstname.lastname@example.org

 Hermit Thrush © Joe Pender